#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish your garden bed with mulch and compost.
-Mulch controls weeds and keeps your soil from drying out.
+Finish it all off with mulch and compost.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more fruit and flowers.
-Mulch and compost can be DIY creations, but you can also purchase them in-store.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger plants that bear more flowers and fruit.
+Mulch keeps your soil from drying out and controls weeds.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring